Automattic/jetpack/readme.txt

 * Photon: avoid potential PHP notices when used with other themes and plugins customizing responsive images. #7090
 * Shortcodes: fix bad jQuery selector in Presentations shortcode. #7184
 * Spellcheck: Properly escape Button attribute. #7100
+* Stats: avoid PHP notices on some sites when user roles are not attributed properly. #7212
 * Theme Tools: avoid issues when Social Menu functions have already been defined in the theme or in another plugin. #7132
 * Video: make sure that VideoPress media items return their unique ID. #7191
 * Widgets: fix style of the EU Cookie Law Widget on themes with specific widgets positioning. #7143